anaconda/anaconda-project/docs/source/user-guide/tasks/work-with-commands.rst

 Adding a command to a project
 =============================

-A project contains some sort of code, for example, Python files, which have a ``.py`` extension.
+A project contains some sort of code, such as Python files, which have a ``.py`` extension.

 You could run your Python code with the command::